google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 ## Reserving Budget

-In Chrome version 60 and above, the `navigator.budget.reserve()` method will be available without any flags.
+In Chrome 60 and above, the `navigator.budget.reserve()` method will be available without any flags.

-The `reserve` method allows you to request budget for a specific operation and it'll return a boolean to indicate if the budget could be reserved or not.
+The `reserve()` method allows you to request budget for a specific operation and it'll return a boolean to indicate if the budget could be reserved or not.
 If the budget was reserved, there is no need to notify the user of your background work.